sooraj-m-s/StrideKicks/README.md

 ## Overview

-StrideKicks is a full-featured e-commerce solution tailored for footwear retailers.
-Built on Django and Bootstrap, it offers a seamless shopping experience with robust admin tools for inventory, order, and user management.
+StrideKicks is a Django- and Bootstrap-based e-commerce platform specifically designed for footwear retailers.
+It delivers a seamless shopping experience—browse, filter, cart, checkout—and provides a feature-rich admin dashboard for inventory, orders, promotions, and analytics.

+---

 ## Key Features